dwhiffing/fury/content/nato/uk/navy/naval-aviation/body.md

-The famous [British Sea Harrier](http://www.airvectors.net/avav8_2.html#m6) of Falkland Islands fame was the FRS.1, and it was found wanting on many levels.
+The famous [British Sea Harrier](http://www.airvectors.net/avav8_2.html#m6) of Falkland Islands fame was the FRS.1, although lauded as the hero of the war, it was found wanting on many levels.
 Actual development of the much improved FRS.2 started in 1985 and first flew in ’88, deployment however was slow, mostly due to budgetary constraints.
 Conversion of FRS.1 started in 1995 and completed in 1997 with new build arriving between 1995 and 1998.
 In Northern Fury, conversion and new build began in 1991 and was completed by the end of 1993.
 The FRS.2 (or FA.2) have the capability to fire the Aim 120 AMRAAM air to air missile as well as precision strike ground attack munitions.
 Of the 51 Sea Harriers available, plus seven converted ‘T Mark 8’ training aircraft, the RN in Northern Furry maintain three operational Harrier squadrons and one training Squadron, with land bases at Cottesmore and Yeovilton.

 | Sqn | Task        | Location   | No | Type         | Remarks |
 | --- | ----------- | ---------- | -- | ------------ | ------- |